jupyterhub/nbgitpuller/docs/faq.md

 embedded in the nbgitpuller link, so this (often confusing) choice is made for your students?

-While it would indeed be very nice, this is not currently not easy for two
+While it would indeed be very nice, this is currently not easy for two
 reasons:

 1. nbgitpuller is a Jupyter Server extension, and only runs _after_ the server